-The rapid change in the world market, business rules, uncertain data sources, and shifting customer preferences represent challenges between competitors.
+The rapid change in the world market, business rules, uncertain data sources and shifting customer preferences represent challenges between competitors.
 That means the organizations live in the race to get a competitive advantage.
 They frequently require decisions in a short period [1].
-These decisions are based on updated reports with new data sets, the ability to drill down the reports, keeping historical data, visualization reports, and statistical analysis [6, 20].
-Business Intelligence (BI) is a successful way for organizations to be intelligent to improve performance, increase revenue, create good customer relationships, and support decision-making [61].
-BI is defined as a set of methodologies, processes, architectures, and technologies that transform raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making as shown in figure [18, 63].
+These decisions are based on updated reports with new data set, the ability to drill down the reports, keeping historical data, visualization reports, and statistical analysis [6, 20].

+Business Intelligence (BI) is a successful way for an organization to be intelligent to improve performance, increase revenue, create good customer relationships, and support decision-making [61].

+BI is defined as a set of methodologies, processes, architectures and technologies that transform raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making as shown in Figure (1) [18, 63].
 BI application is different from the traditional application [62].
 BI application has an adaptive and dynamic nature.
 It continually changes to answer new and different business needs.

 In addition, it begins small and grows incrementally.
 In BI applications, business users and technical teams work together closely.
+Figure (1) shows the concept of BI.